jtakayama/makahiki/install/doc/redhat_readme.txt

 % cp makahiki ~/makahiki
 -------------------------------------------------------------------------------
-If you do not have the Makahiki source code, clone the GitHub repository into your user home directory:
+If you do not have the Makahiki source code, clone the GitHub repository into your user home directory.
+(You will need to install Git if you do not have it already.)
 -------------------------------------------------------------------------------
+% sudo yum install git
-% cd ~/makahiki
+% cd ~/
 % git clone http://github.com/csdl/makahiki.git
 -------------------------------------------------------------------------------